radar/guides/command-reference.md

 *         -&#8203;-development-all          - Install development dependencies for all gems (including dev deps themselves)
 *         -&#8203;-conservative             - Don't attempt to upgrade gems already meeting version requirement
 *         -&#8203;-minimal-deps             - Don't upgrade any dependencies that already meet version requirements
-*     -g, -&#8203;-file FILE                - Read from a gem dependencies API file and install the listed gems
+*     -g, -&#8203;-file \[FILE\]              - Read from a gem dependencies API file and install the listed gems
+*         -&#8203;-without GROUPS           - Omit the named groups (comma separated) when installing from a gem dependencies file
 *         -&#8203;-default                  - Add the gem's full specification to specifications/default and extract only its bin
+*         -&#8203;-explain                  - Rather than install the gems, indicate which would be installed

 ###   Local/Remote Options: